Bradley-svg/GB-Heat-Pump-App-V1/docs/data-retention.md

 # Data Retention & Archival Policy

 ## Policy Alignment
-- **Scope**: Operational telemetry, MQTT webhook payloads, and derived operations metrics collected by the Worker.
+- **Scope**: Operational telemetry and derived operations metrics collected by the Worker.
 - **Retention horizon**: 90 days of online history in D1.
 This aligns with product requirements for seasonal diagnostics while limiting storage growth and privacy exposure.
 - **Effective date**: Applies immediately to all production and staging environments once the cron trigger is deployed.
 - **Overrides**: Environments may tighten the window (for example, GDPR requests) via the `TELEMETRY_RETENTION_DAYS` variable but should not exceed 180 days without product approval.